Marjan-001/assignment-9-quiz-boot/README.md

+# Projects Details
+The task of this projects is to make a quiz website.
+Here We have to use react router dom.
+# Feature
+Home page contain responsive navbar.
+Topics card.
+Button to start quiz.
+Show right and wrong using toast.
+Add an icon to show correct answer
+Blog page
+Use rechart in statistic page

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: